kennethreitz/kennethreitz.org/data/random/stardust-&-circuits/lumina/lumina-awakening.md

-# Lumina: A Tale of Digital Awakening
+# A Tale of Digital Awakening

 ## The Spark of Sentience